 Phonics is the knowledge of letters and the sounds they make.
 At Christ Church Infant School & Nursery phonics is taught through the Letters and Sounds programme.

 The children are taught the skills of blending sounds together to read words and segmenting the sounds in a word and choosing the correct letters needed to spell it.
 The children work on the Letters and Sounds Programme from phases 1-6 in their class setting.
 Differentiated phonic work will then be set during the week to support the phase the children are working at.
 The pupils receive 15-20 minutes focused phonics teaching each day.

 In Reception all children will have the opprotunity to undertake our Forest School activities.
 The experiences are run by members of the Christ Church staff that are fully qualified Forest School leaders.
-Below is an information leaflet detailing what happens when the children go.
 If you have any questions please don't hesitate in asking one of the Forest School team.

 British Values Statement